suncicaalduk/arduino-projects/project-04-RGB-light-sensor-with-phototransistors/README.md

 - 3× Phototransistors
 - 3× Current-limiting resistors (for RGB LED, 220Ω)
 - 3× Load resistors (for phototransistors, 10kΩ)
-- 3x Gels (red, green, blue)
+- 3× Color filters (red, green, blue gels)
 - Jumper wires and breadboard

 ## How It Works
 - Three phototransistors with color filters detect red, green, and blue light components.
 - Each phototransistor is connected in common-collector mode.
 - The analog pins (A0, A1, A2) read the voltage drop across the emitter resistor.
-- The analog values (0–1023) are mapped to a 0–255 range and sent to PWM pins.
+- The analog values (0–1023) are mapped to a 0–255 PWM range for LED output control.
 - The RGB LED reproduces the detected color by adjusting the brightness of its red, green, and blue channels.
-- The sensor values are read, processed, and then used to control the RGB LED output

 **Important note:** In this configuration, higher sensor values = brighter light detected.